neijrr/nextcloud_passwords_handbook_ru/Administrators/Server-Migration.md

     ```
     passwords:backup:create migration
     ```
-5. Open your old server with FTP, open the data folder, then the `appdata_somecharcters` subfolder, then `passwords` `backups`.
-6. Download the `migration.json.gz` file
-7. Open your new server with FTP, open the data folder, then the `appdata_somecharcters` subfolder, then `passwords` `backups`.
-    1. If the appdata folder does not exist, open OCC Web, run `config:system:get instanceid` and then create the folder with `appdata_theinstanceid`.
-8. Upload the `migration.json.gz` file
+5. Export the backup file
-9. Open OCC Web and scan for new app files
     ```
-    files:scan-app-data
+    passwords:backup:export migration
     ```
+5. Open your old server with FTP and open the Nextcloud folder.
+6. Download the `migration.json.gz` file (or `migration.json` if your server does not support compression)
+7. Open your new server with FTP and open the Nextcloud folder.
+8. Upload the `migration.json.gz` file
+9. Open OCC Web on the new Server
-10. Check that the app now recognizes your backup file and lists it with OCC Web
+10. Restore the server secret from step 2 with OCC Web
     ```
-    passwords:backup:list
+    config:system:set secret --value=<server secret> --type=string
     ```
-11. Restore the server secret from step 2 with OCC Web
+11. Import the backup file
     ```
-    config:system:set secret --value=<server secret> --type=string
+    passwords:backup:import migration.json.gz
     ```
 12. Restore the backup file in OCC Web with
     ```
     passwords:backup:restore migration
     ```

+## Troubleshooting

+#### My old server supports compression but the new server does not
+Just use `gunzip migration.json.gz` or [7Zip](https://7-zip.org/) to unzip the file.

+#### I don't have an export/import command
+Upgrade to 2019.8.0.

+#### I have no SSH/SFTP/FTP access
+Well that sucks.
+If you have access to your database, then you can dump all passwords tables (`passwords_*`).
+Also dump all entries from `appconfig` where the `appid` is "passwords".
+Then dump all entries from `preferences` where the `appid` is "passwords".
+Export the server secret with OCC Web (See FTP migration).
+Restore all the tables and the server secret on your new Server.

+#### I used the export in the app but the server won't import it
+That's because this is not how this works.
+If you get the error `The file does not contain a valid server backup` or `This seems to be a client backup.
+It can only be restored using the web interface` then you are likely trying to import a backup which was not designed for the server backup.
+If you have a backup from the app, then use the app to import it again.
+These backups (client backups) are also only for a single user.
+Use the guides above to create and export backups properly.

+#### I get `Unsupported backup version`
+Upgrade the app to the latest version.
+Downgrading is not supported by backups because it does not work.